PawseySC/hpc-container-training/_episodes/31-mpi.md

 - You need to build your application in the container with an MPI version which is ABI compatible with MPI libraries in the host
 - Appropriate environment variables and bind mounts are required at runtime to make the most out of MPI applications (sys admins can help)
 - Singularity interfaces almost transparently with HPC schedulers such as Slurm
-- MPI performance of containerised applications almost coincide with those of a native run
+- MPI performance of containerised applications almost coincide with those of a native run when host MPI properly exposed to container
 ---

-We're using OSU MPI tests, by leveraging an MPI library.

 ### Let's run a MPI-enabled application in a container!